What Is Dash?

-Dash is a cryptocurrency based off the Bitcoin and Litecoin code base, but with various changes and improvements that have differentiated it since its debut in 2014.
-Dash’s creator, Evan Duffield, built Dash to address three key issues he saw in the existing Bitcoin network: privacy, governance, and transaction speed.
-Over the past three years, Dash has risen to become one of the top global cryptocurrencies, with its market cap consistently placing in the top ten cryptocurrencies despite a highly competitive market.
+Dash is an instant and semi-private cryptocurrency based off the Bitcoin and Litecoin code base.
+However, it includes various changes and improvements that have differentiated it since its debut in 2014.
+The project’s creator, Evan Duffield, built Dash to address three key issues he saw in the existing Bitcoin network: privacy, governance, and transaction speed.
+Over the past four years, Dash has risen to become one of the top global cryptocurrencies, with its market cap consistently placing in the top twenty cryptocurrencies despite a highly competitive market.

 The main goal of Dash is to make digital cash more usable.
 Currently, you can send Bitcoin for online transactions and value transfers.
 However, the wait time for transaction confirmation on the Bitcoin blockchain makes it infeasible to use Bitcoin for in-store transactions or other value transfers that require near-instant confirmation.

 Bitcoin’s high fees also make it a poor choice for smaller transactions, limiting its general usefulness as a digital currency for purchasing goods and services.
 As we’ll see, Dash seeks to solve these issues with its innovative architecture.

 - How Does Dash Work?

 - Where to Store DASH